MPvHarmelen/Freevle/README.md

 ### Production

-To set up CyGy for a production server (like for your school), you're going to have to edit all the settings in the `personalsettings.py` file.
+To set up Schoolr for a production server (like for your school), you're going to have to edit all the settings in the `personalsettings.py` file.
 Change your database settings and set `DEBUG` and `STATIC` to `False`.
 Also mash some keys into the `SECRET_KEY` option.
 Now run the `syncdb` command.